 The situation of Dublin returnees

 The main impact of the transfer on the asylum procedure relates to the difficulties in accessing the procedure upon return to Malta.
 If an asylum seeker leaves Malta without permission of the Immigration authorities, either by escaping from detention or by leaving the country irregularly, the IPA will usually consider the application for asylum to have been implicitly withdrawn, in pursuance of Regulation 13 of the Procedural Regulations, transposing the provisions of the recast Asylum Procedures Directive.
-Consequently, an asylum seeker who is transferred back will, in almost all cases, find that his or her asylum application has been implicitly withdrawn leaving him susceptible to return by the immigration authorities.
+Consequently, an asylum seeker who is transferred back will, in almost all cases, find that their asylum application has been implicitly withdrawn leaving them susceptible to be detained and potentially returned by immigration authorities under the Immigration Act.
+Furthermore, persons stopped at the airport with forged documents run the risk of facing criminal charges (see Access to Territory).

 Information provided by the Dublin Unit, February 2021.